SichengMo/SichengMo.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I'm Sicheng Mo, an incoming student at UCLA MSCS.

-Before this, I obtained my bachler's degress of Computer Science and Mathematics at University of Wisconsin-Madison.
+I obtained my bachelor's degree of Computer Science and Mathematics at University of Wisconsin-Madison.
 I at that time researched under the supervision of [Prof.Yin Li](https://www.biostat.wisc.edu/~yli/) and [Prof.Fred Sala](https://pages.cs.wisc.edu/~fredsala/)

+My research interests are in Computer Vision and Machine learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.